mortonprod/gke-consul-tomcat-pipeline/README.md

 The branch will deploy the kubernetes to a small dev stack.

+Need to make ssh key to attach to instance.
 It spinup a single EC2 instance and then uses vagrant to spin up multiple machines within it.
 This is done wit ansible

 # Packer

+Consul and npm install example from shell.

 ```json
 [